CRA-TUBULARS

 TCT is economical from a lifecycle cost perspective.
 It outlasts any high alloy metallic tubing.
 Considering the cost of several workovers, new tubing, chemical treatment, and cashflow impact resulting from shut-in periods, the price is very competitive.
 TCT is more economical than 13Cr tubing and certainly a lot less expensive than Duplex or Inconel tubing.
 TCT is priced slightly above CR13 tubing but will last many times longer.

 CRA-Tubulars plans to manufacture tubing in-country or certainly within the region.
-In this model we expect to deliver a spool of TCT in under 1 month, combined with HWOU installation, our process can have your well back on production within 2 months.
-This is much faster than traditional jointed metal CRA completions.
+In this model we expect to deliver Range 3 TCT tubulars in under 2 months, This is much faster than traditional jointed metal CRA completions.
 Delivery times of Duplex or Inconel are typically over 18 months.

 TCT is provided in two grades: Burst and collapse 10KSI and the high grade >15KSI.
 Temperature is 180 degrees Celsius; this puts our non-metallic CRA comfortably in the HPHT range of applications.
 We have a high grade under development aiming to approach 200C.

 No, to achieve the highest possible temperature resistance we are using highly crosslinked thus brittle resins.
 Our combination of resin, fiber, and the liner however is not brittle.
-Microcracks do occur in the outer layer (none in the inner-liner) as soon as the pipe is spooled on a reel this is normal and does not affect its performance in any way.
+Microcracks may occur in the outer layer over time – this is normal and does not affect its performance in any way.

 Since TCT is as strong as metal, the behavior is expected to be similar.
 During such conditions steel tubing, drill pipe, and collars have been seen expelled from the well.
 That will likely happen with TCT too.
 Will it happen sooner?
 Not sure, but even if the event fully escalates 50% faster than with metal, the consequences will not be different, only instead of say an hour, it might happen in 30 minutes.
 Nothing to avert the consequence of such an event can be done in that time frame.
 Steel pipe, casing, and tubing have been sand-cut in minutes resulting from the extreme velocities of the two mediums together.
 Similar expectations for TCT.